google/pyglove/docs/learn/soop/som/operations.rst

   * ``__str__``  formats a symbolic tree into a multi-line string representation, which is usually used in debugging purposes.

-Both of these methods are based on :func:`pg.format <pyglove.object_utils.format>`, which provides a rich set of features for formatting symbolic trees.
+Both of these methods are based on :func:`pg.format <pyglove.utils.format>`, which provides a rich set of features for formatting symbolic trees.
 For example, exclude the keys that have the default values from the string representation::